Does Your Dog Suffer from Back or Neck Pain? It May Be a Herniated Disc

-The intervertebral discs (the cushion in the space between the bones of the spine) have conditions and forces that can make them swell or rupture over time.
-This rupture leads to two types of damage to the spinal cord, compression and concussion.
-The extent of the damage and nerve cells loss is determined by:
+The intervertebral discs (the cushion in the space between the bones of the spine) of dogs have conditions and forces that can make them swell or rupture over time.
+This rupture, also known as a herniated disc, ruptured disc, or intervertebral disc disease (IVDD), leads to two types of damage to the spinal cord: compression and concussion.
+The extent of the damage is determined by:

 - Type of force